 Why Software Testing Intuitions Fail

-I think this is why so many smart engineers (including past me) build bad evals.
+This is why so many smart engineers build bad evals.
 We import our intuitions from traditional software testing, and those intuitions don't transfer.

 In traditional software: